tremor-rs/tremor-www-main/content/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

     - **model.erl:** Here, we run the model specification of each operation implemented in Erlang natively.
     - **pbt.erl:** Some supporting headers needed by other files
     - **spec.erl:** We make use of EQC functions here to create the input generators to test a feature.
-    - **test_eqc.erl:** The main property of the PropTest is kept here.
+    - **test_eqc.erl:** The main property of the property based test is kept here.
     - **util.erl:** Utility functions to support operations for easy handling.
 - On a high level Fig 3 explains how the property we consider is checked

 ![](/img/blog/LFC-blog-diru/tremor-script-testing-workflow.png)

 Fig 3.
-Highlevel overview of PropTest in termor-script
+Highlevel overview of Property based testing in termor-script

 ## Example thought process

-- Here, I will explain about property based testing by going through a step-by-step approach on how a PropTest is written for an operation in termor-script
+- Here, I will explain about property based testing by going through a step-by-step approach on how a Property based test is written for an operation in termor-script
 - [Patch](https://docs.tremor.rs/tremor-script/#patch) is a operation in tremor-script that is performed on Expressions(everthing in tremor-script is an expression :p ) which contains multiple record(data-type) level field operations to be applied to a target record in order to transform a targetted record.
 - As patch has multiple operations inside it which have to be seperately created in every step, here is where the concept of incremental implementation comes into picture, if one makes sures if the PatchOperation is implemented before, we can take advantage of that here.
 For example: Merge is a seperate operation on records but it also is one of the patch operation.
-- gen_script: The following code creates the structure needed for a patch operation as shown in Fig 4.
+- gen_script.erl: The following code creates the structure needed for a patch operation as shown in Fig 4.

     ![]/img/blog/LFC-blog-diru/patch-structure.png)